-(i) approved by a competent person; and

-(ii) inspected, by a responsible person once at least in every month and record maintained.

-(2) All trucks and other equipments shall be inspected at least once a week by a responsible person and when any dangerous defect is noticed in an equipment it shall be immediately taken out of use.

-(3) Power trucke hd tr atore en ll be equinned with effective br kee he d lighte hd t il I moe hd m int ined in good repairs and working order.

-(4) Side stanchions on power trucks and trailers for carrying heavy and long objects shall be.

-(a) of substantial construction and free from defects;

-(b) provided with tie chains attached to the top across the loads for preventing the stanchions from spreading out; and

-(c) wherever necessary the stanchions shall be in position while loading and, unloading.

-(5) Safe gangways shall be provided for to and for movement of dock workers engaged in loading and unloading in lorries, trucks, trailers and wagons.

-(6) Trucks and other equipment; shall not be loaded beyond their safe carrying capacity which shall be clearly and plainly marked on them.
+- (i) approved by a competent person; and - (ii) inspected, by a responsible person once at least in every month and record maintained. - (2) All trucks and other equipments shall be inspected at least once a week by a responsible person and when any dangerous defect is noticed in an equipment it shall be immediately taken out of use. - (3) Power trucks and tractors shall be equipped with effective brakes, head lights and tail lamps and maintained in good repairs and working order. - (4) Side stanchions on power trucks and trailers for carrying heavy and long objects shall be- - (a) of substantial construction and free from defects; - (b) provided with tie chains attached to the top across the loads for preventing the stanchions from spreading out; and - (c) wherever necessary the stanchions shall be in position while loading and, unloading. - (5) Safe gangways shall be provided for to and for movement of dock workers engaged in loading and unloading in lorries, trucks, trailers and wagons. - (6) Trucks and other equipment; shall not be loaded beyond their safe carrying capacity which shall be clearly and plainly marked on them.

-(7) Handles of hand trucks shall be so designed as to protect the hands of the dock workers or else be provided with knuckle guards.

-(8) (a) Unauthorised persons shall not ride on transport equipment employed in connection with the dock work.

-(b) Driver of the transport equipment shall manoeuvre the equipment under the direction of signaller only:
+- (7) Handles of hand trucks shall be so designed as to protect the hands of the dock workers or else be provided with knuckle guards. - (8) (a) Unauthorised persons shall not ride on transport equipment employed in connection with the dock work. - (b) Driver of the transport equipment shall manoeuvre the equipment under the direction of signaller only: